poisonborz/pbmeters/README.md

 ### Installation
 To install, copy it in its own folder in RM's Skins folder, and load it through the application.

+Temps are in Celsius, remove `&unit=m` from both url-s for F-s.
 The GPU meters need per-gpu configuration - more on this in the link below, or you can remove these meters.
+Adjust the MeasureNetOut/MeasureNetIn maxvalues to typical speeds of your region.

 ### Notes
 GPU metrics are based on [TGonZo](https://forum.rainmeter.net/viewtopic.php?t=21449)'s skin.